Why do cloud migrations fail?

-While most of the cloud operators’ services remain the same, the network services, additional tools, security, data storage, billing, etc. differs from provider to provider.
+While most cloud operators’ services remain the same, the network services, additional tools, security, data storage, billing, etc. differ from provider to provider.
 Choosing the wrong service from a cloud service provider could mean your business is in danger.

 Here are some of the cloud services offered:

 IaaS (Infrastructure as a Service) – If one uses the computing infrastructure from a provider.